b-steve/ascr/README.md

 To install:

 * Package dependencies will not install automatically as admbsecr is not on CRAN.
-To do this, run:
+To install these, run:
 ```
-install.packages(c("CircStats", "R2admb", "secr", "Rcpp"))
+install.packages(c("CircStats", "Rcpp", "R2admb", "secr"))
 ```

 * For the [stable version on R-Forge](https://r-forge.r-project.org/projects/admbsecr/):